terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/15_Publishing_Process.md

 #### Step 4: Create an Application on the Developer Platform

 1. Log in to the Developer Platform, click [My Applications] → [Add Application]
-2. Fill in application information:
+2. Fill in the application information — **only four fields are required**:
    - **Application ID**: Must exactly match the `id` field in config.ini
-   - **Application Package Type**: Choose Docker or Deb package type
+   - **Application Package Type**: Choose `Deb` or `Docker`
+   - **Architecture**: Choose `x86_64` or `aarch64`
    - **Repository URL**: Provide the public repository URL (must be public, otherwise review cannot proceed)
 3. Confirm and submit the creation

+> **Note:** Create the application first, then submit a version.
+No version number is entered at creation time — the platform takes the version from the package you select in the next step.
+After the package is downloaded and parsed, the platform compares the application information inside `config.ini` (`id`, `platform`, and package type) with the information you entered here and proceeds only if they match.

-#### Step 5: Add a New Application Version
+#### Step 5: Submit a New Application Version

 1. Find the target application under [My Applications] and click [Version Management]
-2. Click [Add Version] and fill in the version number
+2. Click [Add Version].
+The platform calls the repository interface and returns **all installable packages found in the Releases** of the repository URL configured for the application
-   - Version number format: strictly follow `xx.yy.zzz` (major.minor.patch)
-   - Historical version numbers cannot be reused
-   - Must match the `version` field in config.ini
+3. Select the Release (tag) and the package file you want to submit
+   - Do **not** enter a version number manually — it is read from the `version` field inside the selected package
+   - Reusing or lowering a version number is no longer rejected, but the App Center detects updates by comparing versions numerically — a version that is not greater than the installed one will not reach existing users as an update
+   - The Release and its assets must remain available, because the platform downloads the package from the selected Release at review time
-3. After submitting the version, the publishing application process begins
+4. After submitting the version, the publishing application process begins

-> **Version Consistency Requirement:**
+> **Version source and consistency:**
-> The version number you enter in Step 5 must match:
-> 1. The `version` field in `config.ini`
-> 2. The Release tag version created in Step 3
+> The version comes from the package itself, always from the `version` field in `config.ini`.
+There is no manually entered version number, and the Release tag is not required to match the version.
 >
-> **All three must be identical.** Mismatches will result in automated rejection.
+> The platform does **not** validate the version — not its format, not incrementation, and not whether it matches `DEBIAN/control`.
+Note however that the App Center detects updates by comparing version numbers numerically, so a version that is not greater than the installed one will not be offered to existing users as an update.

 #### Step 6: Platform Automated Validation